Top Day Trips from Valencia

 Location of Xativa Castle

-Just 40 kilometers south of Valencia, Cullera is a coastal town that boasts a beautiful beach and a vibrant atmosphere.
-The town's castle, which offers panoramic views of the coastline, is a highlight and costs 3 EUR to enter.
-For a unique experience, visit the Dragut Cave Museum, which showcases the history of piracy in the area.
+Just 40 kilometers south of Valencia, Cullera is a coastal town that has a beautiful beach and a lively atmosphere.
+The town's castle, which has panoramic views of the coastline, is a highlight and costs 3 EUR to enter.
+For a memorable activity, visit the Dragut Cave Museum, which showcases the history of piracy in the area.
 Cullera is easily accessible by train from Valencia, with a travel time of about 45 minutes.
 Enjoy the local cuisine, particularly the seafood paella, in one of the many seaside restaurants.

 “Valencia serves as a perfect starting point for discovering the rich history and stunning landscapes of the surrounding region, making day trips an essential part of any visitor's itinerary.
 Whether exploring the ancient ruins of Sagunto or the breathtaking natural parks of Albufera, each adventure offers a unique glimpse into the heart of Spain.”